We've made some big improvements to the Braintree iOS SDK in version 4.0.

 We believe this release will simplify your integration and provide more flexibility.

 - Slimmer SDK size: integrate only the payment options you use

-- Use PayPal One Touch™ to accept PayPal payments by switching to the PayPal app or to the mobile browser.
+- Use PayPal One Touch™ to accept PayPal payments by switching to the mobile browser.
 If the app/browser has an active session, then login is not required.

 - One Touch™ provides a Checkout flow for accepting one-time payments via PayPal

 - More ways to integrate: Carthage, static library (coming soon)

 - Block-based APIs

 The Braintree iOS SDK requires Xcode 7+ and a base SDK of 9.0+.
 It supports devices running iOS 7 and above.

 The Getting Started section of the README has more information.